Eat lower carb, not low carb or no carbs

 Whenever people ask me about losing weight and about carbs, I’ve found that people are mixing a lot of information up, and getting it wrong.
 I’ll try to simplify it.

-I generally eat 135-150 grams of carbs each day, which I consider to be a lower-carbohydrate diet, and a great starting point for most females.
+135-150 grams of carbs each day, is what I consider to be a lower-carbohydrate diet.
 For an active man that is 5’7 or taller, 165-200 grams of whole food carbs, should meet your nutritional needs.

 When you change your diet from too few carbs, or too many processed carbs to an appropriate amount of whole-food, nutrient dense carbs, you’ll have a lot more energy, fewer digestive issues, preserve muscle, lose unnecessary fat, and feel and look much better.

-Photo: Sweet potatoes are a high carbohydrate food, but are very healthy; just make sure to pair it with a lean protein, and don’t eat more than 1/2-3/4 cup per meal.
+Photo: Sweet potatoes are a high carbohydrate food, but are very healthy; just make sure to pair it with beans to lower the blood sugar spike, which will help your blood sugar to come back down.